iomicroservices/baselink-nuxt/content/services/tradespeople/painter-decorator/plastering.md

 Booking through BaseLink is easy and digital.
 Submit your request, receive an instant quote, and choose a time that works for you — with dedicated support throughout your booking.

 #description
 All plasterers are vetted, reviewed by customers nearby and experienced in both residential and commercial work.
-Whether it’s a fresh skim or a full repair, you’ll get top-quality results with no hidden mess.
+Whether it's a fresh skim or a full repair, you'll get top-quality results with no hidden mess.

 #description
 Payment is collected on the day of service, with additional time billed fairly in 30-minute increments.
 Book plastering{{$doc.location}} with BaseLink — and give your walls the smooth start they deserve.